diskoverdata/diskover-docs/source_files/install_indexers_mac_installer.md

 ![Image: Select Open Anyway](images/image_indexers_install_with_mac_installer_license_tool_monitor_task.png)

 > If you get a **FAILURE** status, please consider these possible issues:
->	- Did you install the license prior to launching your first index?
+>	- Did you install the license before launching your first index?
 >	- Did you move the directory being indexed while the indexing task what still running?
 >	- If none of the above issues apply to your situation:
 >		- From the **Monitor tasks** window above, click on **View log** in line with the failed indexing job.